 We disapprove of children bringing jewellery to school.
 However, if children have had their ears pierced they may wear studs.
-Before P.E. lessons, these are either to be removed or taped (please provide micro-pore tape from home).
+Before P.E. lessons, these must be removed.
 If not, children will not be allowed to take part in the lesson.
 No other piercings are allowed.